josephjojoe/COMSW4156_Team_Project/README.md

 # Continuous Integration
 ___
 Our project uses a GitHub Actions CI workflow located at .github/workflows/main.yml.
 The CI loop runs automatically on every push and pull request to the main branch.
 It performs all required quality checks specified in the course rubric.

 1. Static analysis
    The CI workflow runs PMD on the entire service codebase using the maven pmd plugin.
 PMD initially detected multiple issues including missing log guards, unnecessary constructors, unused imports, and design rule violations.
 We fixed all reported issues.
 Before and after PMD output files are included in reports/static-analysis/before and reports/static-analysis/after.
+The final PMD report is included in the metrics directory.

 2. Style checking
    The CI workflow runs Checkstyle using the maven checkstyle plugin, enforcing Google Java Style across the entire service including tests.
 All Checkstyle violations detected during development were fixed and CI now passes with no style errors.